19hours/sg-statutes/Acts/Administration of Muslim Law Act.md

 [31/75; 31/84]

-(4) Where an employee has exercised an option under subsection (1), his employer shall, on the expiry of the period for which the option is in force, be liable to pay contributions to the Mosque Building and Mendaki Fund in respect of that employee unless that employee again exercises an option for his employer not to pay contributions to the Mosque Building and Mendaki Fund on his behalf for a further period of time not exceeding 12 months.
+(4) Where an employee has exercised an option under subsection (1), his employer is liable, on the expiry of the period for which the certificate is in force, to pay contributions to the Mosque Building and Mendaki Fund in respect of that employee, unless that employee again exercises an option under subsection (1) and a fresh certificate is issued under subsection (2).

-[31/75; 31/84]
+[Act 33 of 2017 wef 01/10/2017]

 ### Contributions from other persons